cyrillef/webhooks-properties/docs/properties.md

 * region {string, optional} - Model Derivative proxy Region.
 Possible values: US, EMEA.
 By default, it is set to US, and unless you are using a BIM360 EMEA Hub, it is recommended to leave it to US.

-* ids {string} - List of externalID.
-CSV formatted, using ',' separator.
+* ids {number[], optional} - List of externalID.
+CSV formatted, using the separator character.
+If missing returns all.

+* sep {string, optional} - Character separator.
+Default is ','.

 * reverse {boolean, optional} - Invert the mapping - if true would convert SVF2 dbId to SVF dbId.
 Detault to false.